prototypefund/reproducible-website/_posts/2018-11-08-reproducible-builds-joins-software-freedom-concervancy.md

 <h4 style="font-weight: normal;">&hellip; and receives US$300,000 Donation from the Handshake Foundation.</h4>

-We are excited to announce that our project is joining the [Software Freedom Conservancy](https://sfconservancy.org/about/) as a member project.
+We are excited to announce that our project is joining the [Software Freedom Conservancy](https://sfconservancy.org/about/) as a member project!

 Conservancy is a 501(c)(3) not-for-profit organization based in New York that helps promote, develop and defend Free, Libre, and Open Source Software (FLOSS) projects.